-- (i) Discretionary leave is available to teachers for purposes which are not otherwise provided for within personal leave or compassionate leave, e.g. child's graduation, Immediate Family member's wedding, relocating to a different location during the school year, funeral of a close colleague, friend or relative who does not fit the definition of being a member of a teacher's Immediate Family or household. - (ii) Discretionary leave up to a maximum of three (3) days per annum may be granted upon written application by the teacher to their principal.
-Extenuating circumstances may be considered for the need for further discretionary leave. - (iii) Any discretionary leave is taken from personal leave entitlements and is to be recorded within the payroll records. - (iv) Discretionary leave is available to part time teachers on a pro rata basis. - (v) Discretionary leave is non-cumulative. - (vi) Discretionary leave is not available to casual teachers.
+- (f) for moving from the Employee's primary residence to another primary residence; or - (g) as otherwise agreed to by the Employer where exceptional circumstances apply. - (ii) Discretionary leave up to a maximum of three (3) days per annum may be granted upon written application by the teacher to their principal.
+Extenuating circumstances may be considered for the need for further discretionary leave. - (iii) Any discretionary leave is taken from personal leave entitlements and is to be recorded within the payroll records. - (iv) Discretionary leave is available to part time teachers on a pro rata basis. - (v) Discretionary leave is non-cumulative. - (vi) Discretionary leave may be taken as a full-day or a half-day. - (vii) Discretionary leave is not available to casual teachers.

-31. Infectious diseases leave
+32. Infectious diseases leave

-- 31.1 A teacher who is suffering from one of the following infectious diseases will be granted special leave of up to three months without deduction of pay provided the employer is satisfied on medical advice that the teacher has contracted the disease through a contact at the school, and the disease is evident in the school:
+- 32.1 A teacher who is suffering from one of the following infectious diseases will be granted special leave of up to three months without deduction of pay provided the employer is satisfied on medical advice that the teacher has contracted the disease through a contact at the school, and the disease is evident in the school:

 - (i) German measles

 - (ii) Chickenpox

 - (iii) Measles

 - (iv) Mumps

 - (v) Scarlet fever

 - (vi) Whooping cough

 - (vii) Rheumatic fever

 - (viii) Hepatitis

-- 31.2 The teacher must, at the request of the employer, produce a medical certificate from a registered medical practitioner which specifically names the disease as soon as is reasonably practicable.
+- 32.2 The teacher must, at the request of the employer, produce a medical certificate from a registered medical practitioner which specifically names the disease as soon as is reasonably practicable.

-32. Compassionate leave
+33. Compassionate leave

-- 32.1 Compassionate leave is special paid leave of up to three (3) days per permissible occasion for a teacher to spend time with a person who is an Immediate Family or household member and who has an illness or injury that poses a serious threat to his/her life, or after the death of an Immediate Family or household member.
-This leave is separate to personal leave in clause 30 of this Agreement.
-Compassionate leave is not cumulative. - 32.2 In the case of a request for compassionate leave, the employer may require the teacher to provide satisfactory evidence of the death, severity of the illness, and/or the prognosis for the member of the teacher's Immediate Family or household. - 32.3 A casual teacher is not entitled to paid compassionate leave.
-However, a casual teacher has the right be absent from work without pay for compassionate leave for a person who is an Immediate Family or household member.
+- 33.1 Compassionate leave is special paid leave of up to three (3) days per permissible occasion for a teacher when: - (i) a member of the teacher's immediate family or household dies or when the teacher's immediate family or household member contracts or develops a personal injury or illness that poses a serious threat to life; or - (ii) a child is stillborn, where the child would have been a member of the teacher's immediate family or household, if the child had been born alive; or

+- (iii) the teacher, or the teacher's spouse or de facto partner, has a miscarriage. - 33.2 This leave is separate to personal leave in clause 31 of this Agreement.
+Compassionate leave is not cumulative. - 33.3 In the case of a request for compassionate leave, the Employer may require the teacher to provide satisfactory evidence of the miscarriage, the death, severity of the illness, and/or the prognosis for the member of the teacher's immediate family or household. - 33.4 A casual teacher is not entitled to paid compassionate leave.
+A casual teacher may access 2 days unpaid compassionate leave per permissible occasion.

-33. Long service leave (LSL)
+34. Long service leave (LSL)

-33.1 General provisions
+34.1 General provisions

-- (i) The NES specifies the entitlements to long service leave (LSL), except as varied below, that apply to teachers under this Agreement. - (ii) When calculating long service leave, if a teacher had been employed for the whole of the term times of a year, that year will be counted as a year of continuous employment. - (iii) Long service leave entitlements are transferable between Seventh-day Adventist employing entities, subject to continuous employment. - (iv) LSL may be taken at half pay, as negotiated between the teacher and the employer.
+- (i) The NES or the Long Service Leave Act 2018 (LSL Act), as appropriate, specifies the entitlements to long service leave (LSL), except as varied below, that apply to teachers under this Agreement. - (ii) When calculating long service leave, if a teacher had been employed for the whole of the term times of a year, that year will be counted as a year of continuous employment. - (iii) Long service leave entitlements are transferable between Seventh-day Adventist employing entities, subject to continuous employment. - (iv) LSL may be taken at half pay, as negotiated between the teacher and the employer.

-33.2 Quantum of leave
+34.2 Quantum of leave